FurcyPin/bigquery-frame/README.md

 ## What is it ?

 This project is a POC that aims to showcase the wonders that could be done if BigQuery provided a DataFrame API in Python similar to the one already available with PySpark or Snowpark (for which the Python API will come out soon).

 I tried to reproduce the most commonly used methods of the Spark DataFrame object.
 I aimed at making something as close as possible as PySpark, and tried to keep exactly the same naming and docstrings as PySpark's DataFrames.

-For instance, this is a working example of PySpark code :
+For instance, this is a working example of PySpark code:
 ```python
 from pyspark.sql import SparkSession
 from pyspark.sql import functions as f